Ujiyamada Station

 Ujiyamada Station (宇治山田駅, Ujiyamada-eki) is a junction railway station located in the city of Ise, Mie Prefecture, Japan, operated by the private operator Kintetsu.
 It is the closest station to Ise Grand Shrine and thus has an important role for tourists and pilgrims.
-The station also administrates the section between Kushida Station and Isuzugawa Station.
+The station also administers the section between Kushida Station and Isuzugawa Station.

 Lines

 Ujiyamada Station is served by the Kintetsu Yamada Line and the Toba Line.
 It is 28.3 rail kilometers from the terminus of both lines at Ise-Nakagawa Station.